 Can a Player Sue Due to a TBI?

 Under Knight v.
-Jewett, it is highly doubtful Tanaka can sue MLB if he "assumed the risk" of being injured in the professional sport of baseball, with all its known risks.
-But like the NFL's football helmet scandal, it remains to be seen if an exception makes clear getting hit it the head by a baseball without proper head protection is or is not a risk in the sport based upon these facts.
+Jewett, it is highly doubtful Tanaka can sue MLB if he "assumed the risk" of being injured in baseball's professional sport, with all its known risks.
+But like the NFL's football helmet scandal, it remains to be seen if an exception makes clear getting hit in the head by a baseball without proper head protection is or is not a risk in the sport based upon these facts.
 But here, on its face, Tanaka was engaged in the sport of baseball.
 So it is unlikely a lawsuit against MLB will hunt, unless...

-One thing is certain that bodes poorly for the League.
-Hardhats are already being used for batters due to batter and runner's risks of being hit by a hard baseball around the mound.
-So the league is on notice that its employees are at severe risk from baseballs flying around the diamond.
+One thing is sure that bodes poorly for the League.
+Batters wear hard hats to reduce their risks of hard baseball head strikes during batting and running the mounds.
+So we already know the league is on notice that its employees are at severe risk from baseballs flying around the diamond.
 Yet, a tiny batted ball falling from the sky with its sun, clouds, wind, and unpredictable weather, is expected to be caught by a player looking up, who is only wearing a softcover and zero face protection.

-Obviously, consumers like to buy baseball caps.
+Consumers like to buy baseball caps.
 And MLB knows the players deserve better head protection, not just for batters.
 But pitchers don't wear batter hardhats, even though depending on skill level, a wooden batted baseball can travel at over 101 miles per hour, and a pitched fastball ball may also exceed 100 miles per hour.
 All it takes is one ball in the face, and you are dead or seriously hurt.
-So the League in effect has chosen profits, selling baseball caps, over its players because wearing your favorites team's hard hat is simply not fashionable for a team supporter who wants to buy sports apparel.
+So the League, in effect, has chosen profits, selling baseball caps, over its players because wearing your favorites team's hard hat is not fashionable for a team supporter who wants to buy sports apparel.

 There are two separate questions at play here: